rule

 Canto 10

-(47) Thus requested by his Maintainer acting as if He, all-knowing, was puzzled, did Uddhava taking the order on his head, give a reply.'
+(47) With that request from his Maintainer, who acted as if He, the all-knowing One, was puzzled, Uddhava humbly accepting the order on his head, gave a reply.'

 next